I knew she was my daughter

 Fast forward about a year and a half and a whole lot of paperwork later, Justin and I were on a plane headed to Uganda where we would meet our son for the very first time on New Year’s Eve, December 31, 2014.
-There are no words to describe the first time we held his tiny 10 pound, 7 month old little body.
+There are no words to describe the first time we held his tiny 10 pound, 7-month-old little body.
 Oliver was extremely sick and doctors were stumped as to what was going on in his body.
-All we knew was that he needed blood transfusion every 2-3 weeks to stay alive.
+All we knew was that he needed blood transfusion every two to three weeks to stay alive.
 As Oliver’s body fought to stay alive, I started to become really sick about a week after getting to Uganda and it only went downhill from there.

 Each day I had less and less energy, and initially I attributed it to the lack of healthy foods we normally ate at home, and never getting more than 45 minutes of sleep at a time because Ollie was so sick and in pain all day and night.
 And the reason my pants were becoming too big was because we weren’t using a dryer to dry our clothes, and all the hand washing of our clothes was stretching them out.
 I spent most of my time on the couch because I didn’t have energy for much of anything else.
 I was drinking two gallons of water a day and nothing seemed to quench my thirst.
 I was incredibly nauseous and I became so weak that I couldn’t even carry my 10 pound baby around as I found myself falling in the middle of the night just trying to walk to his crib.
 I was told I had parasites, something most anyone who lives in Africa will get at some point.